Things to Do in Santa Fe During Fall: Best Adventure Day Trips!

 We love staying on The Plaza because, after a fun day of recreating outside, we like to be able to enjoy delicious New Mexican food, margaritas, and walks around town to explore.

-Our favorite place to stay is La Fonda On The Plaza.
+Our favorite place to stay is hands down La Fonda On The Plaza.

-La Fonda On The Plaza is an incredibly charming 4.5-star historic hotel.
+The hotel is an incredibly charming 4.5-star historic hotel.

 The grounds have a gym, spa, outdoor pool, and hot tub.
 The restaurant inside, La Plazuela Restaurant, prepares incredible New Mexican dishes.
 You can eat at the restaurant or enjoy room service.
 There is also a rooftop bar, Bell Tower, which makes for a fun sunset happy hour post hiking all day.